ArkEcosystemArchive/docs-legacy/docs/faq/desktop-wallet.md

 ## Where can I download Ark Desktop Wallet?

-You can download the latest version of the Ark Desktop Wallet from our official GitHub repository : https://github.com/ArkEcosystem/ark-desktop/releases .
+You can download the latest version of the Ark Desktop Wallet from our official [GitHub Repository](https://github.com/ArkEcosystem/ark-desktop/releases).

 Just choose the wallet download that matches your operating system.

 ## Why is there a line through a cloud next to my address?